Harzah2/bbcode/README.txt

     enable Drupal's "HTML filter" to remove or escape user entered HTML tags.

   - If you've enabled multiple filters, you may need to rearrange them to ensure they execute in the correct order.
+For example, if HTML filtering is enabled, it is essential that BBCode be sorted AFTER the HTML filter.
+    If not this module will change the BBCode into HTML, and the HTML filter will disallow and remove the code again.

 Complementing Modules
 ------------------------------------------------------------------------------